Understanding Required Minimum Distributions at Age 73

 - Old 401(k)s from previous employers

-- Self-employed individuals with significant ownership
+- Self-employed folks with significant ownership stakes

 Roth Conversions: The Pre-RMD Strategy